 Keep the beach vibe going on your vacation by dining out at a popular cafe, tiki bar or upscale restaurant right on the water.
 From laid-back beach bars along the Gulf beaches to downtown St. Pete restaurants with a view of Tampa Bay, you'll have plenty of waterfront dining options.
-All of the restaurants on our list offer outdoor dining (and most have an indoor option, too).
+All of the restaurants on our list offer patio dining or outdoor deck seating (and most have an indoor option, too).

 Casual Beachy Dining Classics

 Vibe: Frenchy's restaurants are practically institutions in the St. Pete/Clearwater area.
 All of them are beachy-fun, but Frenchy's Rockaway Grill (right on the sand) and Frenchy's South Beach Cafe (on Beach Walk) have great Gulf views, too.
 Frenchy's Saltwater Cafe, with a view of the Intracoastal Waterway, also has a dog-friendly back patio.
 All of the Frenchy's restaurants offer open-air dining.

 Insider Tip: Frenchy's is known for their fresh grouper caught right from the Gulf of Mexico.
 You won't want to leave without tasting the garlic crab fries, which Food Network Star Alton Brown claimed as one of his favorite dishes in Clearwater!